 A number of new tools are being opened for users of digital services.
 The most significant of them is the ability to use a single application to customers control all your accounts in different banks.
 Prior to this, to complete a new transaction or view the balance in different banks, you had to use different banking applications.
 Open banking allows you to perform all these operations in one interface.

 In addition, such a global service is an excellent tool for controlling expenses and income since it collects information from different banks and not from one.
-The program can analyze this information, structure it, help make cost optimization decisions, obtain better loans, etc.
+These kinds of programs, developed by lending software providers can analyze this information, structure it, help make cost optimization decisions, obtain better loans, etc.

 These tips include investments — the application "prompts" the user, based on information about the income received in the current month, how much he can invest.